-1. A student may not enrol in more than three Level III Psychology units unless 12.152 Research Methods II has been passed.
+2. A student may not enrol in more than three Level III Psychology units unless 12.152 Research Methods II has been passed.

-2. A student may not enrol in more than five Level III Psychology units unless 12.153 Research Methods IIIA has been passed.
+3. A student may not enrol in more than five Level III Psychology units unless 12.153 Research Methods IIIA has been passed.

-3. A major in Psychology is minimally satisfied by the completion of 12.001, two Psychology Level II units and four Psychology Level III units.
+4. A major in Psychology is minimally satisfied by the completion of 12.001, two Psychology Level II units, including 12.152, and four Psychology Level III units.